fieldsoftheworld/ftw-prue/README.md

 last updated: 13 Jan 2026

 ## Installation
 All setup can be completed through running the `create_env.sh` script.
 It works for my system but I haven't tested it for other systems so far.
 This installs detectron2 and compiles the CUDA kernel for MSDeformAttn.
 For further guidance see the [official documentation for installation](https://github.com/facebookresearch/Mask2Former/blob/main/INSTALL.md).
+I tried running this from scratch and had some issues with GDAL being installed but not added to the PYTHONPATH, so you might need to check this is configured as well.

 ## Dataset conversion
 Run the `tools/ftw_to_coco.py` script to convert the FTW dataset to the COCO instance and panoptic formats required for using with detectron2.